How to Make a Gold Halva Cake

 - 1 cup Shredded coconut

-- Golden edible spray I used Wilton's gold color mist
+- Golden edible spray, I used Wilton's gold color mist

 - 10 Halva pieces

-- Silver pearls
+- 1 tbsp Silver edible pearls

 - In a deep bowl, add butter and eggs.
 Mix until they are combined.